mattcroat/svelte-todo/README.md

 ## Feature list:

 - [x] Add todo
+  - [ ] Only show add todo if there are no other todos
   - [x] After adding todo clear and focus input
   - [x] Only show chevron if there are todos
   - [x] Use enter to add todo